St. George, Utah·University·Official program page ↗

 About the HSRT exam

 The Health Sciences Reasoning Test is developed by Insight Assessment.
 Unlike the TEAS or HESI, it does not test science, math, or vocabulary.
 It measures five critical thinking skills: analysis, inference, evaluation, inductive reasoning, and deductive reasoning.
-The exam is approximately 33 questions and most students complete it in 45–90 minutes.
+The exam is approximately 33–35 questions and is typically timed at 50 minutes.

 Utah allied health programs use the HSRT because dental hygiene requires strong clinical decision-making ability.
 The HSRT is designed to assess whether applicants can reason through novel problems, the core skill of clinical practice.